-Three (3).
+Two or three depending on proposed budgets.
 Grants will be awarded based on merit until allocated funds for the fiscal year have been exhausted.
 Only one (1) grant will be awarded per internship site.

 Applicants must be currently enrolled as a graduate student at the University of Notre Dame and must be in satisfactory academic standing.
 Applicants may apply at any stage of their program, from matriculation to degree completion, but students must not be enrolled beyond the degree completion limits set by the Graduate School: ten semesters for master’s degree students and sixteen semesters for doctoral students.
 Eligible applications will demonstrate relevance for contemporary European studies and have clear bearing on the applicant’s academic and professional goals.
 The proposed position must be based in Europe and already arranged to the best of the applicant’s ability.
 Internship and Service Grants cannot be used to fund a research assistant position for a Notre Dame faculty member, even if the assistantship is to take place in Europe.
 Applicants must have demonstrated skill in any European language required by the internship or volunteer position, although ideal applicants will also have at least some knowledge of broader European culture and affairs.

 Questions or Issues?

 Please familiarize yourself with our full guidelines listed below before logging into the application.